List of SEAL Team characters: Trent Sawyer

-Trent Sawyer a.k.a.
-Bravo 4/4B is a Special Warfare Operator First Class (E-6) and member of Bravo Team who serves as the Lead Corpsman.
+Special Warfare Operator First Class (E-6) Trent Sawyer a.k.a.
+Bravo 4/4B a member of Bravo Team who serves as the Lead Corpsman.
 He's portrayed by Tyler Grey.
 Grey is a former Army Sergeant First Class, having served in Iraq as a member of 2nd Battalion, 75th Ranger Regiment, then in Afghanistan and Iraq again as a member of A Squadron, 1st Special Forces Operational Detachment-Delta.
 It was there he was hit with an IED, leaving him with the right arm that is seen in the show whenever he wears short sleeves.

 In Season 5, Trent goes on medical leave, potentially for a year or more, in order to heal from nearly 20 years worth of war and special operations.

 Brock Reynolds

 Brock Reynolds a.k.a.
 Bravo 5/5B is a Special Warfare Operator First Class (E-6), a member of Bravo Team and handler of the team's canine, Cerberus.
 He is portrayed by Justin Melnick.
 Melnick was a K9 police officer in Daleville, Indiana and originally hired purely as the show's canine handler but was told he "looked like a SEAL" and appeared in the pilot episode as an extra, which became a co-starring role.